-Since the United Nations' Fourth World Conference on Women (Beijing, 1995) incorporated the idea of integrating the agenda for gender equality in the Areas of Concern of its Platform for Action, the mainstreaming of the gender approach or perspective1 has been of relevance in the tools available to put an end to this gap that we have been fighting to close.
+Since the United Nations' Fourth World Conference on Women (Beijing, 1995) incorporated the idea of integrating the gender agenda in the programs of its Platform for Action, the mainstreaming of the gender perspective or perspective has been of relevance in the tools available to put an end to this gap that we have been fighting to close.
 Although at that time, the idea of incorporating this perspective into social development was raised, today this process has evolved at all sectors and levels, not only in the public sector, but also, in many cases, in the private sector.
 However, despite the political weight that it entails, and the struggles that are taking place from civil society, women's organizations, and feminist organizations to protect and deepen women's rights, gender mainstreaming has historically and constantly lacked financial, human, and technical resources.

 However, and considering the real and important advances that have been achieved in the last 25 years, today mainstreaming carries more weight than ever.
-The differentiated impacts of socioeconomic and political crises on women, and the social and economic development of the region require that the needs, realities, and resilience of women be incorporated in each step of the construction of societies to continue positioning gender equality as a good of humanity.
+The differentiated impacts of the socioeconomic and political crises on women, and the social and economic development of the region require that the needs, realities, and resilience of women be incorporated in each step of the construction of societies to continue positioning gender equality as a good of humanity.
 Thus, the gender perspective has been expanding from national strategic planning, through the urban development of cities, and even foreign policy and diplomacy.
-In this construction, the development of an architecture for equality - associated with Virginia Woolf's "Room of one's own" (1929) - that institutionalizes a gender entity (unit, division, department) at the top level of decision-making in all sectors becomes essential.
+In this construction, the development of an architecture for equality - associated with Virginia Woolf's "room of one's own" (1929) - that institutionalizes a gender entity (unit, division, department) at the top level of decision-making in all sectors becomes essential.